dylkot/cNMF/README.md

 This command generates a filtered and normalized matrix for running the factorizations on.
 It first subsets the data down to a set of over-dispersed genes that can be provided as an input file or calculated here.
 While the final spectra will be computed for all of the genes in the input counts file, the factorization is much faster and can find better patterns if it only runs on a set of high-variance genes.
 A per-cell normalized input file may be provided as well so that the final gene expression programs can be computed with respsect to that normalization.

 In addition, this command allocates specific factorization jobs to be run to distinct workers.
 The number of workers are specified by --total-workers, and the total number of jobs is --n-iter X the number of Ks being tested.

+In the example above, we are assuming that no parallelization is to be used (--total-workers 1) and so all of the jobs are being allocated to a single worker.

 __Please note that the input matrix should not include any cells or genes with 0 total counts.
 Furthermore if any of the cells end up having 0 counts for the over-dispersed genes, that can cause an error.
 Please filter out cells and genes with low counts prior to running cNMF.__